Frank Sivero

 Frank Sivero (born Francesco Lo Giudice; January 6, 1952) is an Italian-American actor.
 He played Genco Abbandando in Francis Ford Coppola's The Godfather Part II, and Frankie Carbone in Martin Scorsese's Goodfellas.

 Early life

 Sivero was born Francesco Lo Giudice in Sicily, Italy.
 His family worked as farmers, and they lived in the town of Siculiana.
 The family moved to Brooklyn, New York, when he was 11 years old.
 Before his career, he studied acting at drama workshops.

 Career

 Sivero was noted for his role in the 1974 film The Godfather Part II, directed by Francis Ford Coppola, in which he played Genco Abbandando, the original consigliere to mobster Vito Corleone.
 In 1990, he played Frankie Carbone, based on real-life gangster Angelo Sepe, in Martin Scorsese's film Goodfellas.
-Sivero's filmography also includes the 1998 romantic comedy The Wedding Singer, in which he appeared as the brother-in-law of the title character, Andy.
+Sivero's filmography also includes the 1998 romantic comedy The Wedding Singer, in which he appeared as the brother-in-law of the title character, Robbie.